cocos/cocos-docs/en/getting-started/install/index.md

 ## Login with Cocos Developer Account

-When Cocos Dashboard is launched, you will be taken to the Cocos Developer Account login screen.
-Once you are logged in, you can enjoy our online services, product update notifications, and developer benefits.
+When Cocos Dashboard is launched, the Cocos Developer Account login screen will appear.
+Once logged in, our online services, product update notifications, and developer benefits will be available to use.

 If you don't have a Cocos Developer account, you can sign up using the **Register** button on the login screen to go to the **Cocos Developer Center**.
 Or go directly to the following link to register.